Following are a number of back-translations as well as a sample translation for translators of Psalm 119:31:

 - Chichewa Contempary Chichewa translation, 2002/2016:

-allow that your glory should stay on the entire earth.”
+keep my life, You Jehovah, according to your unchanging love.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 - Newari: